jessepav/lacygoill-wiki-backup/awk/awk.md

 ##
 # Pattern
-## What are the three kind of patterns?
+## What are the five kind of patterns?

-   - A special keyword:
+   - a special keyword:

       * `BEGIN`
       * `END`